 An Educator’s Resource

-This free science resource designed specifically for third, fourth and fifth grade educators was created by the 2016 Christa McAuliffe Sabbatical recipient, Thom Smith.
-The creation of this resource was a collaborative effort, developed with the assistance of the Seacoast Science Center, the University of New Hampshire Cooperative Extension / New Hampshire Sea Grant, Hobblebush Design, illustrator Adam Kelley and the New England Aquarium.
+This free science resource designed specifically for third, fourth, and fifth grade educators was created by the 2016 Christa McAuliffe Sabbatical recipient, Thom Smith.
+The creation of this resource was a collaborative effort, developed with the assistance of Seacoast Science Center, University of New Hampshire Cooperative Extension/New Hampshire Sea Grant, Hobblebush Design, illustrator Adam Kelley, and New England Aquarium.

 Teachers can utilize the Rocky Shore Marine Science Curriculum in their classrooms for engaging and meaningful pre- and post-Seacoast Science Center visit enrichment.
-Center education staff will work with teachers to suggest appropriate lessons for framing Center programs, supporting, and deepening class visits to the seashore.
-Please contact Kate Leavitt at [email protected] for more information.
+Seacoast Science Center’s education staff will work with teachers to suggest appropriate lessons for framing SSC programs, supporting, and deepening class visits to the seashore.
+Please contact Kate Leavitt at firstname.lastname@example.org for more information.

 Congratulations to Thom Smith, recipient of the New England Aquarium’s 2018 Ocean Stewardship Honorable Mention Award for the Rocky Shore Marine Science Curriculum: An Ecosystem Unit for Elementary Educators!

 Please tell us about your experience using the curriculum, provide suggestions, or send a review to email@example.com.
 Your input will be a valuable resource for updates and future educational materials.